Ehrlichiosis in dogs

 Infected dogs do not directly transmit the disease to other dogs.
-Transmission only occurs through infected ticks such as the brown dog tick which is widespread in Australia.
+Transmission only occurs through infected ticks such as the brown dog tick which is widespread in mainland Australia.

 Infected dogs do not transmit ehrlichiosis to people, however, in rare cases, infected ticks may infect people.
 The Australian Government Department of Health has information on their website about ticks and human health precautions.

 Advice for dog owners

 You can do a number of things to help prevent this disease in your dogs:

 - Have your dog on a tick control program Use tick collars, injections, tablets or spot-on treatments.

 - Where possible, avoid taking your dogs into tick-infested areas.